Skip to main content

 ... where <key fingerprint> should be replaced with the private key fingerprint for the <yourname>@apache.org key.
 The key fingerprint can be found in gpg -K output.

-This can be automated with this command:
+This can be automated with this command, using the APACHE_USER_GPGID key id set earlier:

-echo "default-key $KEY_ID" >> ~/.gnupg/gpg.conf
+echo "default-key $APACHE_USER_GPGID" >> ~/.gnupg/gpg.conf

 Sign and stage the artifacts to local SVN directory